Roughly 50–70 million Americans are affected by poor sleep.

 It also binds to receptors in the body and can help you relax.
 For instance, melatonin binds to receptors in the brain to help reduce nerve activity.
-In the eyes, it can help reduce dopamine levels, a hormone that helps you stay awake (8Trusted Source, 9Trusted Source, 10Trusted Source).
+In the eyes, it can help reduce dopamine levels, a hormone that enables you to stay awake (8Trusted Source, 9Trusted Source, 10Trusted Source).

-Although the exact way melatonin helps you fall asleep is unclear, research suggests these processes can help you fall asleep.
+Although the exact way melatonin helps you fall asleep is unclear, research suggests these processes can help you lose asleep.

 As melatonin helps your body prepare for sleep, people who don’t make enough of it at night can struggle to fall asleep.

-There are many factors that may cause low levels at night.
-Stress, smoking, exposure to too much light at night (including blue light), not getting enough natural light during the day, shift work and aging all affect melatonin production (12Trusted Source, 13Trusted Source, 14Trusted Source, 15Trusted Source).
+Many factors may cause low levels at night.
+Stress, smoking, exposure to too much light at night (including blue light), not getting enough natural light during the day, shift work, and aging all affect melatonin production (12Trusted Source, 13Trusted Source, 14Trusted Source, 15Trusted Source).